benbalter/benbalter.github.com/_posts/2012-05-08-wordpress-as-a-collaboration-platform.md

 description: 'Today countless teams are using WordPress to drive collaboration and facilitate inter-team communication.
 Ben Balter will showcase some of the creative ways companies and organizations are using WordPress as the central hub of their day-to-day workflow: To organize and collaboratively edit documents and other non-web content, track and communicate their team''s progress with one another, and extend WordPress to work with their existing tools and practices.'
 ---

 Today countless teams are using WordPress to drive collaboration and facilitate inter-team communication.
-This presentation — given at the May WordPress DC Meetup — showcases some of the creative ways companies and organizations are using WordPress as the central hub of their day-to-day workflow: To organize and collaboratively edit documents and other non-web content, track and communicate their team's progress with one another, and extend WordPress to work with their existing tools and practices
+This presentation — given at the May WordPress DC Meetup — showcases some of the creative ways companies and organizations are using WordPress as the central hub of their day-to-day workflow: To organize and collaboratively edit documents and other non-web content, track and communicate their team’s progress with one another, and extend WordPress to work with their existing tools and practices

 [Slides](//ben.balter.com/wordpress-as-a-collaboration-platform/)